heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Update, upload, or delete a schema definition

 !!!
-Note "To use this feature, your account needs access to the Data Hub Pro Services."
-[Learn more about Data Hub Pro features here](../xyz_pro).
+Note "To use this feature, your account needs access to the Data Hub Add-on Services."
+[Learn more about Data Hub Add-on features here](../datahub_add-on).

 A schema validation json file can be configured for a space.
 The schema definition can be in the form of a web address or a local schema json file.
 Features that do not match this schema will not be uploaded.